100 + Action Verbs for Resume Success (to Impress Hiring Managers)

 • Assessed

-It's sometimes helpful to use specific tech-related resume action words when you're noting achievements in a technical resume.
+It's sometimes helpful to use specific tech-related resume action words when you're noting systems you’ve used, bugs you’ve worked out, or technical migrations you’ve overseen.
 Try some of the following options:

 • Debugged